MojoJolo/balbinwatches/_posts/2023-10-25-alpha-watch.markdown

 ---
 layout: post
-title: Alpha (Limited)
+title: Alpha (Discontinued)
 date: 2023-10-25
-description: My debut timepiece from Balbin Watches introduces a blend of creativity with its playful and distinctive dial.
+description: Due to unsatisfactory quality, I am discontinued the launch of Alpha.
+Old description: My debut timepiece from Balbin Watches introduces a blend of creativity with its playful and distinctive dial.
 This watch will be limited and only ten will be made.
 img: alpha-main-1.jpeg
 header-img: alpha-header.JPG
 fig-caption: Alpha